 Writing and Examinations.
-Students will write two short papers and take a final group oral examination.
-The two papers are to be typed (i.e., word-processed), double-spaced, and annotated in accordance with accepted norms of scholarship (that is, with citations and notes).
-Unexcused late papers will be downgraded one step per hour tardy.
-The final examination will be based on questions given to the class ahead of time.
+Students will write two short papers and a take-home final examination.
+The two papers and the final exam are to be typed (i.e., word-processed), double-spaced, and annotated in accordance with accepted norms of scholarship (that is, with citations and notes).
+Unexcused late papers will be downgraded one step every four hours tardy.